 Turn research into two to five persona documents that describe jobs, pains, decision criteria, and content preferences.
 Persona led emails show about a 14 percent higher click rate and more than a 10 percent conversion lift versus generic blasts.
 Share these with everyone who touches the customer.

-B2B vs B2C comparison
+The role of emotion in B2B vs B2C

 Map the b2b buyer journey and the marketing funnel